Link: Apply or upgrade your existing card to the no annual fee Bilt Blue Card, $95 annual fee Bilt Obsidian Card, or $495 Bilt Palladium Card

 Access to better Rent Day promotions

 Ironically the best perk of elite status is something that isn’t even published.
-On the first day of every month, Bilt has a Rent Day promotion.
-In addition to earning up to double points on purchases, there’s also an additional promotion each month.
+On the first day of every month, Bilt has a Rent Day promotion, which offers a different deal each month.

 Bilt has a unique feature that you won’t find with any other points loyalty program.
 Silver, Gold, and Platinum members earn interest on their points, giving them an incentive to keep their points.
 Every month, members will be paid interest in the form of additional points based on their average daily points balance for the previous 30-day period.
 The rate is based on the FDIC published national saving rates, which are published here.

 Let me just say that while I love the idea of this, don’t get too excited.
 The FDIC savings rates don’t offer competitive interest to what’s out there in the market otherwise (like with Bask Bank).
-For example, on my balance of roughly 70,000 Bilt points, my interest for last month was 27 points.
+For example, when your balance is in the tens of thousands of points, you can expect to maybe get a couple of dozen points monthly.

 I very much appreciate the concept of this, and I won’t say no to free points, but this isn’t a reason to maintain your points balance.